 - If the doctor feels it’s necessary, he or she can request a medical exception from Humana to cover the full quantity of the prescription.

 Information about the Prescription Drug Program

-For represented employees, the Humana Prescription Drug Program is called Rx3.
+For AAUP and ONA employees, the Humana Prescription Drug Program is called Rx3.
 Prescription medications fall into one of three (3) levels.
 The copayment corresponds to the level on which the medicine falls.
 Refer to the Medical Plan Comparison Charts for copayment information.

 Refer to the Rx3 listing to determine which medicines fall into each level and to identify which medications are considered maintenance medications.
 This listing will also identify which medications are subject to the utilization management requirements (e.g., step therapy, etc.) described above.

 If the prescription is for a maintenance drug, a 90-day supply can be purchased through a participating retail pharmacy or through RightSourceRx, Humana’s prescription home-delivery service.
 Be sure the physician writes the prescription for a 90-day supply.
 If using the mail order program, mail the prescription along with the paperwork to the appropriate address on the form.
 The prescription will be mailed to the address requested.
 For additional information refer to the Humana RightSourceRx website.

 For the above employes, the Humana prescription drug plan is called Rx4.
 Prescription medications fall into one of four (4) levels.
 The copayment corresponds to the level on which the medicine falls.
 Refer to the Medical Plan Comparison Chart for copayment information.

 - Level One: Lower cost generic and brand name medicines.